Halftime Program Graduate Assistant

 Stipend/Salary/Compensation/Remuneration: The Halftime Program Graduate Assistantship compensation is full tuition remission (including summer classes), a computer to be used for the duration of the assistantship, and a yearly $20,000 stipend.

 Objectives of position: The Center for Student Formation is looking for a Graduate Assistant to work 20 hours per week for 12 months to serve as the Halftime Program Graduate Assistant.
-This position is a two-year appointment and requires a full two-year commitment.
+This position is a one-year appointment with the possibility of extending 1 additional year (2 years max).

 Halftime Defined: The Halftime Program is a retreat, rooted in Jesuit education that challenges undergraduate students to begin a life-long search for what is best in them and most rewarding to them so they can give it to others.